EDC in Clinical Trials: What It Is & Tips for Success

 While electronic data capture is a component of a CDMS, the CDMS itself may include additional modules and features beyond data capture.

-What Should an EDC Support?
+What Should an EDC System Support?

 Every study is different, so the right mix of purpose-built technologies can look different for each one.
 There are some basics, however, that every study needs for its success.